JauharMushtaque/Service/README.md

 In case of Local Binding, Beginning with Android 5.0 (API level 21), the system throws an exception if you call bindService () with an implicit intent.
 IllegalArgumentException: Service intent must be explicit.

+You can ensure that your service is available to only your app by including the android: exported attribute and setting it to false.